Introduction to Statistical Computing

-Both an in-person, online, and hybrid versions of the course are offered.
+Both an in-person and online version of the course are offered.
 The online version will feature the exact materials as the in-person version, with content being delivered through online recordings of the weekly lectures as well as online web conferencing for online computer lab/office hours sessions.
 The online version also features the same access to course faculty for discussion and questions as the in-person version.

 - Lectures: Tuesdays: 1:15 to 2:45 PM.
-Lectures will take place in Genentech Hall N114, Misson Bay.
+Lectures will take place in China Basin 6702 and will be simulcast to 6704.
 Lecture recordings will be available online later in the day.
 To determine if you have sufficient bandwidth to view online lectures, please visit our demonstration site.
 All students are invited to in-person lectures, and all students will have access to online lecture recordings.

-- Computer Labs: Tuesdays: 3:00 to 4:00 PM.
-Computer Labs will be held in Genentech Hall N114, Mission Bay.
+- In-Person Computer Labs: Tuesdays: 3:00 to 4:00 PM.
+Computer Labs will be held in China Basin 6702/6704.
 The purpose of the computer labs is for students to have access to course faculty for questions as they work through the weekly course material.
-All students will be assigned to a lab section, even those who will not be attending in person.
-This will determine which TA grades your assignments, and which TA’s you should e-mail for help between Sessions (though we recommend using the Online Discussion Forum, see below).

-- Online Office Hours: Fridays: 8:00 to 9:00 AM Pacific Time.
-These sessions will be staffed by Assistant Course Director Jennifer Cocohoba.
-For students who are not located in the San Francisco Bay Area and who will not be attending Lab Sessions in person, these will serve as an Online Computer Lab, and we recommend that you participate regularly in these sessions.
+- Online Computer Labs and Office Hours: Fridays: 8:00 to 9:00 AM Pacific Time (in the U.S).
+These sessions will be staffed by Assistant Course Director Wayne Enanoria.
+These are intended for students who are not located in the San Francisco Bay Area or cannot attend Computer Lab Sessions in person.

 More detail about online instruction in the TICR Program is available.